-As important as it is to protect your solar panels, it is equally important to have them maintained regularly.
-Regular maintenance will help you detect damages that may be complicated by hailstorm and other adverse weather conditions.
-Furthermore, it could be regular check-ups after a hailstorm to make sure that the entire installation is damage-free and working at an optimal level.
-That is why it is highly recommended to seek technical maintenance from professional at least twice a year, for periodic maintenance, or after a heavy hailstorm.
+As important as protecting your solar panels, it is equally important to have them maintained regularly.
+Regular maintenance will help you detect damages from hailstorms and other adverse weather conditions.
+Furthermore, it could be regular check-ups after a hailstorm to ensure that the entire installation is damage-free and working at an optimal level.
+That is why it is highly recommended to seek technical maintenance from a professional at least twice a year for periodic maintenance or after a heavy hailstorm.

-Since these technicians are professionals, they help you detect damages that aren’t only superfluous, damages that you might not be able to detect but they can detect using topnotch testing kits.
+Since these technicians are professionals, they help you detect damages that aren’t only excessive damages that you might not be able to see, but they can detect using top-notch testing kits.

 What to Do After Solar Panel Damage?

-While some brands may offer warranty to cater to an event of damage that happens within a particular time, others might not.
-Most solar panels are covered with glass protection which may break as a result of the impact from hailstones which may be greater than the resistance present in the panels.
+While some brands may offer a warranty to cater to an event of damage that happens within a particular time, others might not.
+Most solar panels are covered with glass protection which may break due to the impact from hailstones which may be greater than the resistance present in the panels.

-However, most of these damages can be fixed by a professional technician which you may hire or which the manufactures may recommend.
-Fixing cracks and other minor damages would protect your solar panels from eventual damage.
-You have invested such a great amount in their installation, so fix them as soon as you notice the damage.
-As mentioned earlier, regular maintenance may help detect some of these damages while they are still fixable.
+However, most of these damages can be fixed by a professional technician you hire or recommend the manufacturers.
+Fixing cracks and other minor damages would protect your solar panels from eventual deterioration.
+You have invested a significant amount in their installation, so fix them as soon as you notice the damage.
+As mentioned earlier, regular maintenance may help detect some of these damages while still fixable.